Influencing the Influencers – How did we get Gary Barlow to tweet about a client?

 To do this we wanted to put their sweets into the mouths of people who mattered so we targeted two sorts of people.

-The first were the big foodies of the moment: Nigella, advice Delia, Gregg Wallace all of these arrived home to find enormous hampers of scrummy retro sweets waiting for them.
+The first were the big foodies of the moment: Nigella, Delia, Gregg Wallace all of these arrived home to find enormous hampers of scrummy retro sweets waiting for them.
 And it worked.

 The client were mentioned in print and online through the mouths of these great folk.